dangvitin/Allwinner-F1C200S/README.md

-# AllWinner F1C200S - Small embedded board
+# AllWinner F1C200S - Card size embedded board
->This project is aim to build the whole embedded board from scratch.
-From designing PCB to bring-up anh program it.
+> This project is aiming to build the whole embedded board from scratch.
+From designing PCB to bring-up and program.
--  The board contain
+-  The board spec:
    -  CPU: Allwinner F1C200S with 64MB RAM
    -  ESP8266 as WiFi adapter
    -  3.5mm audio output